katryo/Chorister/README.md

     }
 ```

 What you have to deal with is `StreamingAudioCacheContainer` only. `StreamingAudioCacheContainer` plays music when `changeAudio(url: NSURL)` is called.
 It downloads the tune from the Internet and plays streaming music.
-At the same time,  `StreamingAudioCacheContainer` stores the music data store in the cache simultaneously.
+At the same time,  `StreamingAudioCacheContainer` stores the music data in the cache simultaneously.

 When the URL appears again that is used previously in `changeAudio(url: NSURL)`, `StreamingAudioCacheContainer` does not download it from the Internet, but locally load from the cache and plays the tune immediately.